 Could copies of the film have survived, or been shipped overseas?

-An ex-acquaintance, Steve Hall (one of many incidentally who turned their backs on my me when I needed their support) said that he remembered seeing launch stills on a South American website at about the time the Cameron movie came out.
+An ex-acquaintance, Steve Hall (one of many incidentally who turned their backs on my me when I needed their support, but spends a lot of his time promoting himself and his books) said that he remembered seeing launch stills on a South American website at about the time the Cameron movie came out.
 He remembered that it showed a launch perspective that he was otherwise unfamiliar with and seemed to be pictures from a movie taken from a launch platform, but he was never able to find the website again.
 He said the site was from Uruguay.

 I thought I knew which website my contact was speaking of (admittedly in Brazil), but sadly it is now defunct.
 Thanks to archive.org, I found it linked on the old seawifs "Ocean Planet: How Deep Can they Go?" page where it was listed as "a new site from Brazil."
 I didn't remember any launch video but it did have plenty of familiar images of the time the Titanic took to the water.
 Sadly, not all of the media was preserved by archive.org during its occasional snapshots.
 Despite initial research that Jean, the author of the page had passed away, a little bit of further investigation revealed that he was alive and his presence on social media.
 He confirmed that, "I'll have to search the site files but [I] have a video of the launch...At the time I found [it] on a site in the former Yahoo but would have to examine to see if it is the Titanic or is the Olympic."
 After weeks of looking, the Brazilian Titanic enthusiast informed me that sadly, he could not find the footage.